PhantomGamesDevelopment/TWM2/README.md

   * This change also applies to the 'From The Top' Challenge Category
   * In-Game, Missions have been renamed to Operations
 * Fixed the incorrect internal tags for Lordranius Trevor
+* Depricated Weekly and Monthly challenges, we will only issue daily challenges from this point forward
 * Lib'd the TWM2 MainControl file and PGD Connect Support files to recover some functions
 * The F2 Menu now detects PGD Connected accounts and will no longer show the option to PGD Connect to already connected users
 * No more scary scientific notion when performing /checkstats or using the F2 menu to view player experience
+* Both /checkStats and the F2 menu pages now display what rank number you are at along with the rank name
 * Addressed a security issue regarding players who are "attempting" to load code via universal rank files.
   * Nice try DDDX, but your fem-phantom fantasies will NOT be happening... ;)
 * Addressed the bug that would allow Vardison 2.0 to summon infinite minions